leobeaumont/GoInsight/README.md

 ## Installation

+### Unix (Linux/MacOS)

 This project is coded and tested under python version `3.12.3`.
 We cannot garantee the code to work on other python versions.

-First, open a terminal in the directory you'd like to clone the project in.
+First, open a terminal in the directory you'd like to clone the project.

 ```bash
 # Clone the repo